qianlou/qianlou.github.io/_pages/about.md

 <!--* IEEE ASPDAC 2018 sub-reviewer-->

 # Recent News
-* September 25, 2020.
-Three first-author papers are accepted to NeurIPS 2020.
+* September 25th, 2020.
+Three first-author papers are accepted by NeurIPS 2020.
 * July 16th, 2020.
-One first-author paper is accepted to PACT 2020 (Best paper nomination).
+One first-author paper is accepted by PACT 2020 (Best paper nomination).
 * July 10th, 2020.
 Qian received a DAC young fellowship.
 * December 20th, 2019.
-One first-author paper is accepted to ICLR 2020.
+One first-author paper is accepted by ICLR 2020.
 * November 15th, 2019.
 Qian will be a reviewer for ICML 2020.
 * November 6th, 2019.
-One first-author paper is accepted to DATE 2020.
+One first-author paper is accepted by DATE 2020.
 * September 3rd, 2019.
-One first-author paper is accepted to NeurIPS 2019.
+One first-author paper is accepted by NeurIPS 2019.
-* August 26th, 2019. one first-author paper is accepted to ASP-DAC 2020.
+* August 26th, 2019. one first-author paper is accepted by ASP-DAC 2020.
-* June 10th, 2019. one paper is accepted to ICML 2019 workshop.
+* June 10th, 2019. one paper is accepted by ICML 2019 workshop.
 * November 10th, 2018.
-One paper is accepted to DATE 2019.
+One paper is accepted by DATE 2019.
 * September 3rd, 2018.
-One paper is accepted to Computer Architecture Letters (CAL 2018).
+One paper is accepted by Computer Architecture Letters (CAL 2018).
 * July 3rd, 2018.
-One first-author paper is accepted to ICCAD 2018 as the best paper nominee.
+One first-author paper is accepted by ICCAD 2018.